robfairh/arfc.github.io/manual/guides/pull_requests.md

 For the basics on how to create a PR, GitHub has a guide available [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-Most of the pull requests done in the ARFC group are from a working branch in a personal fork to the main ARFC repository.
+Most of the pull requests done in the ARFC group are from a feature branch (not the main branch) in a personal fork to the main ARFC repository.
 PRs made by ARFC members should: